-to be able to realize this ambition, they have to combine an empirical orientation towards how argumentative discourse is conducted with a critical orientation towards how it should be conducted.
-To give substance to this challenging combination, they need to carry out a comprehensive research programme that ensures that argumentative discourse will not only be examined descriptively as a specimen of verbal communication and interaction ('pragmatics') but also be measured against normative standards of reasonableness ('normative pragmatics') [van Eemeren, 1990].
+Scholars are often drawn to studying argumentation by their practical interest in improving the quality of argumentative discourse where this is called for.
+In order to be able to realize this ambition, they have to combine an empirical orientation towards how argumentative discourse is conducted with a critical orientation towards how it should be conducted.
+To give substance to this challenging combination, they need to carry out a comprehensive research programme that ensures that argumentative discourse will not only be examined descriptively as a specimen of verbal communication and interaction ('pragmatics') but also be measured against normative standards of reasonableness ('normative pragmatics') (van Eemeren, 1990).

 In order to combine critical and empirical insights systematically, in argumentation theory argumentation scholars make it their business to bridge the gap between the normative dimension and the descriptive dimension of argumentative discourse.
-The complex problems that are at stake are to be solved with the help of a research programme with five interrelated components [van Eemeren & Grootendorst, 2004, pp. 9-41].10 On the one hand, the programme has a philosophical component, in which a philosophy of reasonableness is developed, and a theoretical component, in which, starting from this philosophy, a model for argumentative discourse is designed.
+The complex problems that are at stake are to be solved with the help of a research programme with five interrelated components (van Eemeren & Grootendorst, 2004, pp. 9-41).
+On the one hand, the programme has a philosophical component, in which a philosophy of reasonableness is developed, and a theoretical component, in which, starting from this philosophy, a model for argumentative discourse is designed.
 On the other hand, the programme has an empirical component, in which argumentative reality as it manifests itself in communicative and interactional exchanges is investigated.
 Next, in the pivotal analytical component of the research programme, the normative and the descriptive dimensions are systematically linked together by a theoretically motivated and empirically justified reconstruction of argumentative discourse.
-Finally, in the practical component the problems that occur in the various kinds of argumentative practices are identified, and methods are developed to tackle these problems.
+Finally, in the practical component the problems that occur in these propositions by themselves also have an argumentative function.
+This is expressed terminologically by calling them the reasons that make up the argumentation as a whole.